llandsmeer/inkvt/README.md

 Only install this if you know what you are doing.
 If anything breaks, let me know!
 I'd like turn this into a stable piece of software eventually :)
+The kfmon/nickel interaction code is stolen from [KOReader](https://github.com/koreader/koreader)

-The installation assumes you have `kfmon` installed
+The installation assumes you have [kfmon](https://github.com/NiLuJe/kfmon) installed

 The `make kobo` target expects a working `arm-eabihf` cross-compiler.
-I downloaded mine from [Linaro](https://releases.linaro.org/components/toolchain/binaries/latest-7/arm-linux-gnueabihf/) (as that seems to be the one the Kobo team uses), but other builds might work just as fine.
+I downloaded mine from [Linaro](https://releases.linaro.org/components/toolchain/binaries/latest-7/arm-linux-gnueabihf/) (as that seems to be the one the Kobo team uses).
+The ubuntu `gcc-arm-linux-gnueabihf`, `libc6-dev-armhf-cross`, `g++-arm-linux-gnueabihf`  and `libstdc++-4.8-dev-armhf-cross`
+packages might work too.
 Then update the `CROSS_TC` variable in the Makefile.

 ```